DEVOTIONALS

 How did the people respond to the Good News Jesus brought them?

-Some responded in the correct way, but there were others who not
+Some responded in the correct way, but there were others who chose

-they rejected Him along with His message.
-Yet He did not allow
+but they rejected Him along with His message.
+However, He

-His hurt to prevent Him from doing what He did for us from a
+did not allow His hurt to prevent Him from doing what He did

 We need to learn how to forgive one another.
 God’s Word tells us

-that forgiveness is an indication that we are kind and compassionate.
+that forgiveness is evidence that we are kind and compassionate.

-help them avoid becoming prisoners of guilt when we forgive them
+can help them avoid becoming prisoners of their own guilt when

-(even if they fail to apologize).
-We need to realize the positive impact
+we forgive them (even if they fail to apologize).

-our forgiveness can have on those who have hurt, or offended us.
+have on those who have offended or hurt us.
+We need to learn to

 ACTION:

-How are you handling it when others offend you?
+How are you handling it when others offend or hurt you?
 Have you

-and hurt, or are you a prisoner looking for a way to escape
+hurt, or have you become a prisoner looking for a way to escape your

-your disappointments?
-If you are struggling with forgiveness,
+disappointments?
+If you are struggling with forgiveness, remember

-remember the magnitude of the forgiveness God had for you.
+the magnitude of forgiveness God and His Son have for you.

-to experience freedom from the emotions that can spoil our
+experience freedom from the emotions that can spoil our joy and

-joy and happiness.
-We will not likely enjoy this freedom if we
+happiness.
+We will not likely enjoy this freedom if we have a desire

 Those types of thoughts are vengeful –